tuoitho/ProjectXuLyAnhSo/README.md

 # 🎓 Project Xử Lý Ảnh Số (Digital image processing)

 ## 🌐 Web Application
-The web application has been deployed here: [Web App Link](https://tuoithodakhoc.streamlit.app/)
+The web application has been partially deployed here: [Web App Link](https://tuoithodakhoc.streamlit.app/)

 ⏳ It may take some time to wake it up if it is sleeping.